Bubble Puppy: Demian

 Signing Nick St. Nicholas of Steppenwolf as a manager, Bubble Puppy moved to Los Angeles in 1970.
 Their name was changed to Demian, after Hermann Hesse's 1919 novel, at the suggestion of St. Nicholas' wife.
 This was to avoid contractual difficulties with their previous record company but also because the former name appeared to link them with bubblegum music.
 The group signed to ABC-Dunhill Records and released one self-titled album in 1971, but its failure to perform on the charts led to financial difficulties with the label and the group's break-up in 1972.
 Potter stayed in California, working as a session player, before joining and touring with Rusty Wier's Fabulous Filler Brothers.

 Later years

 The members of Bubble Puppy continued to be active in the music industry after the band's demise.
-Potter and Prince played with Sirius during the 1970s, and Fore drummed with the Texas punk rock band D-Day.
+Potter and Prince played with Sirius during the 1970s, and Fore drummed with the Texas punk rock band D-Day (fronted by De Lewellen).

 In 1984, the original Bubble Puppy line-up reunited for performances and recordings, and they released their second LP, Wheels Go Round, in 1987.

 Roy Cox founded The Blues Knights and released two CDs: Before I Go in 1999, and Road To Freedom in 2001.
 He formed the NYC Outlaws in September 2007 in New York City, along with Tony Saracene on guitar, Dan Curley on guitar, Cody Willard on guitar, Evan Hammer on bass, and Billy Brooks on drums.
 Cox died on April 2, 2013.